anderspitman/SirTunnel/README.md

 * Essentially stateless.
 The only state is the certs (which is handled entirely by Caddy) and the tunnel mappings, which are ephemeral and controlled by the clients.
+* Automatic HTTPS certificate management.
+Some other solutions do this as well, so it's important but not unique.
 * No special client is required.
 You can use any standard SSH client that supports remote tunnels.
-* Automatic HTTPS certificate management.
-Some other solutions do this as well, so it's important but not unique.
+Again, this is not a unique feature.

 # Running the server